 Now, what does liberalism do to people?

-And we need to conserve because oil is destroying the planet.
+Liberalism creates a crisis, in this case, global warming, and says we need energy independence, and we need to conserve because oil is destroying the planet.

-And people who pay attention to this get sucked into it and they believe it, and they get depressed and they lose their own free will.
+And people who pay attention to this get sucked into it and they believe it and they get depressed and they lose their own free will.

-They become prisoners to the negative nonstop doom and gloom reported by drive-by media day in and day out.
+They become prisoners to the negative non-stop doom and gloom reported by drive-by media day in and day out.

 And they matter.